isabella232/autospotting.io/content/faq.md

   of processing the items is not so important and short delays are acceptable.
 - Docker container hosts in ECS, Kubernetes or Swarm clusters.

-Note: AutoSpotting doesn't currently implement the termination monitoring and draining logic, which may depend a lot on your application.
-But there are some tools implementing spot instance termination handling and allowing you to customize the draining action.
+Note: AutoSpotting implements some termination monitoring and draining logic which can be extended if you use termination lifecycle hooks.

 ## What are some use cases in which it's not a good fit and what to use instead?